 The alligator lopper feels balanced and lighter than it looks, making it accessible to nearly all users.

 The jaw guards and direction of the cutting motion mean that it is impossible to drag the teeth into the ground.
 This can happen with a traditional chain saw and it dulls the cutting edge.

 The package comes with the lopper, the charger, the battery, a wrench, a bar and chain to mount, an oil bottle, and an owner’s manual.

 Top tip: although it has a max capacity of 4 inches, it is possible to cut things that are a little larger than that by sliding one cutting edge around the diameter, duplicating the effect of a traditional chain saw.

 This BLACK+DECKER alligator lopper is designed for safety, speed, and strength at the same time.

 The jaws catch and hold the target, which reduces missed cuts, uneven cutting angles, or inconsistent power output.
 The handles are the right length to balance the jaws and provide valuable grip.
 The buttons and switches are all easy to reach from the active hand position.

 Customers enjoy the convenience of a cordless power tool that can quickly cut up branches.

 It does tend to be a little weaker than corded models.
 Many customers were able to swap in 20V batteries from other tools instead of buying one new.

-The long charging time also caused a small amount of irritation from some users who had a lot of work to do, but you can prevent this by buying an additional battery to swap when needed.
+The long charging time also caused a small amount of irritation for some users who had a lot of work to do, but you can prevent this by buying an additional battery to swap when needed.